CNSLabs/agreements-data-standard/README.md

 2. **Variables** - The dynamic inputs (`[PartyB]`, `[Amount]`, `[PartyBAddress]`)
 3. **Content** - The agreement text with variable interpolation
 4. **Execution Flow** - The signing and verification process
+5. **Contracts** - The EVM contracts that are referenced in the agreement

 Let's examine each component in detail: